ilia144000/rannta-knowledge-hub/README.md

 ## 🧩 Overview

 **NexusBridge** is the synchronization node that links the **RANNTA token** to its **coherence oracle layer** on the TON blockchain.
-It emits deterministic commit events, maintains a minimal state, and enables symbolic-field alignment between on-chain and oracle layers.
+It emits deterministic commit events, maintains minimal state, and enables symbolic-field alignment between on-chain and oracle layers.

 Designed for: